xhexhex/Chester/doc/fen-validation.md

     availability.
-The error also occurs if (3) both sides have at least one castling availability (either a-side or h-side) and the kings are not on the same file (if both sides have castling availability, it follows that neither of the kings have been moved during the game).
+The error also occurs if (3) both sides have at least one castling availability (either a-side or h-side) and the kings are not on the same file (if both sides have castling availability, it follows that neither of the kings has been moved during the game).
 13. `FEN_ROOK_PLACEMENT_CONTRADICTS_CAF_ERROR`
 	The placement of one or more of the rooks contradicts the fact that certain types of castling availabilities are present.
 For example, if the CAF is "CF",